paudetseis/Telewavesim/README.md

 cd Telewavesim
 ```

-Create a new environment with all dependencies:
+Create a new environment and install all dependencies:
 ```bash
 conda create -n tws python=3.7 obspy pyfftw -c conda-forge
 ```